cawado/sda-dropwizard-commons/sda-commons-server-kafka-testing/README.md

 The usage of random ports allows to execute tests in parallel and reduce the probability of port conflicts, e.g. when local-infra is also started.

 The example above, starts two kafka brokers within a cluster.
 To test your application, you have to configure these servers as bootstrap servers.
-This is normally done via the configuration yaml file within the property kafka -> brokers.
+This is normally done via the configuration YAML file within the property kafka -> brokers.

 By using the following snippets, the broker urls are passed to the application.